Bram-Vonk/21_Spark/docs/_src/data_understanding.rst

 The maximum and minimum loading is not needed on this detailed level.
 According to the Grid Planners, weekly or monthly extreme details are more than enough.

-For this first model to forecast transfer loading no external variables will be used as input for the model.
+For this first model to forecast transformer loading no external variables will be used as input for the model.
 Only historic data will be used (with metadata to extract de capacity of the transformer).

 Data is available in Snowflake.